Alausaaisha/simple_shell-1/README.md

 ---
 ## Future releses

-We look forward to continual development of hsh simple shell to improve and add features for the next one year during our curriculum at School of Holberton.
+We look forward to continual development of hsh simple shell to improve and add features for the next one year during our curriculum at [School of Holberton](https://www.holbertonschool.com/).

 ---
 ## Contributing To hsh simple shell

-If you are ecxited and want to be part of hsh Simple Shell, email one of the contributors as listed in [AUTHORS](https://github.com/kiminzajnr/simple_shell/blob/master/AUTHORS).
+If you are ecxited about this project and want to contribute to hsh Simple Shell, email one of the contributors as listed in [AUTHORS](https://github.com/kiminzajnr/simple_shell/blob/master/AUTHORS).

 ---
 ## Authors